agrzeslak/cheatsheet/_topics/buffer-overflow.md

 Common bad characters:
 - `00` null byte (terminates strings and hence truncates payload)
 - `0D` carraige return (can terminate fields such as password inputs where return terminates it)

+## Concepts
+### ASLR
+- Address Space Layout Randomisation
+- Randomly offsets the location of modules and in-memory structures
+- Aims to prevent exploits from reliably locating sections of code
+- Can be bypassed if the location of certain memory regions (especially DLL mappings) can be predicted, controlled or discovered
+- Absence of DEP can allow the use of heap spraying to place code in predictable locations

+### DEP
+- Data Execution Prevention
+- Prevents areas of memory such as the stack from being executed
+- In most cases is not robust enough without ASLR